rake html to create HTML files. These files will be

 ... ...

 Info strings are usually languages like C, ruby, xml and so on.
-This string is decided with the filename extension.
+This identifier is determined by the file extension:

 Options: